paridhiagarwall/Documents-Documentation/AI Voice Assistant - Dashboard.md

 - **MetalBook:** E-commerce platform assistant.
 - **Meity Startup Hub:** Digital India Corporation initiative.
-For any modifications to these live clients, contact Shailesh for authorization and implementation.
+For any modifications to these live clients, contact one of the Founder members for authorization and implementation.

 ### Speech Processing Configuration